 “We look forward to introducing our customers to Root’s seamless insurance process and believe that this integrated offering will deepen and extend our customer relationships between transactions.”

 For those not quite ready to invest in a fully embedded experience like Tesla and Airbnb, there are readily available, scalable solutions that help insurers take a digital first step in that direction.

 Without entirely reinventing their distribution model, they easily offer fairer, quicker, more personalized auto insurance, better direct ad spending, and also manage to cut CAC costs while providing better digital experiences.

-The Insurance Qualified Leads (IQL) platform, for example, helps insurers fairly and efficiently acquire ultra-preferred risk.
+The Insurance Qualification Lens (IQL) platform, for example, helps insurers fairly and efficiently acquire ultra-preferred risk.
 Through digital ads shown directly on relevant mobile apps, targeting only users they want to acquire, insurers can offer personalized quotes to safe drivers based on their actual driving behavior.

 The solution leads to a win-win scenario: insurers find and qualify the best drivers (preferred risk) through a one-month test-drive period, and drivers get access to more fairly priced, behavior-based insurance (and not solely on factors out of their control, like age and gender).
 Policyholders can save up to 40% on their premiums.

 Some of the top features of the IQL platform include: